xinzhiqian/PINN-for-2D-Rayleigh-Benard-convection/README.md

 4. If you want to know more about Rayleigh-Bénard convection, please refer to reference 3

-5. The code is still being optimized, it would be appreciated to contact me (xinzq@zju.edu.cn) if you find any unreasonably written code.
+5. The code has stopped optimizing, yet you may contact me (xinzq@zju.edu.cn) if you find any unreasonably written code.

 # Reference
 1. Raissi M, Perdikaris P, Karniadakis G E. Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations[J].
 Journal of Computational physics, 2019, 378: 686-707.